 Low, fantastically-shaped small oak trees in the open landscape, the so-called strubben

-The wood in De Strubben would be cut down after ten or fifteen years, often by so-called ‘oak strippers’.
+The trees in De Strubben forest would be cut down after ten or fifteen years, often by so-called ‘oak strippers’.
 They would sell the bark to the leather industry for making tannin and sell the bundles of wood to villagers for firewood.
-New oak branches or ‘strubben’ would grow on the old tree stumps.
+New oak saplings or ‘strubben’ would grow on the old tree stumps.
 After the sheep had left the heath, most of the ‘strubben’ woods in Drenthe became overgrown.
 A few years ago many of the trees here in De Strubben were felled in order to restore the open landscape of former times.

 The Kniphorstbosch dates from the second half of the 19th century.
 At first it was an estate with old-fashioned tree plantations.
 Over time this grew out into varied woodland with both hardwood and softwood timber.
 On the avenues to the right with beech trees or oaks on both sides you can still clearly see how the Kniphorst family laid out their woodland as a country estate.
 Staatsbosbeheer (Woodland Management Agency) does its best to maintain the original character of the wood.
 Here and there a few plots have been cleared to encourage the spontaneous development of new woodland.